taoongjun/preg/README.md

 # preg
 - Use for preg match in any case as soon as possible.
 Such as email address,website and so on.
-- Develop by Tom Tao.
+- Developed by Tom Tao.